PirateforFreedom/TypeAgent/README.md

 - add automation workflow（not only chat but also do something）
 - add session timeline （from phidata）
-- add  Other modulus models, such as OCR models, BLIP etc.
+- add  Other modulus models, such as OCR models, BLIP etc. add trained SLM or SMM by using Self-developed deep learning training framework PyFlame ,which aimed to use specific usecase,because Special small models act as lubricants for modules in the agent framework

 ## Comments